alanwatters27/The-Tactical-Evolution-of-Modern-Football/README.md

-###* 4️⃣ Cross‑Dataset Goal Analysis
+### 4️⃣ Cross‑Dataset Goal Analysis

-Goal data for the **2024/25 season** was sourced from *football‑data.co.uk*, a widely used open repository for European football results. uhe d ataseet was processed in Python to compute league‑level goal distributions and scorUsagettical structures derived from StatsBomb Open Data.
+Goal data for the 2024/25 season was sourced from **football‑data.co.uk**, a widely used open repository for European football results.
+The dataset was processed in Python to compute league‑level goal distributions and scoring patterns, enabling a consistent comparison with historical tactical structures derived from StatsBomb Open Data.